Scott Bian Judge, CEO of Bian Digital, was Featured On Inspirery.com

 "From a young age, I have always wanted to share new ideas, inspire people and make them excited about the things I am passionate about.
 Early in my career, when I found an opportunity to become a personal assistant to a marketing director, I jumped on it.
 It gave me first-hand marketing experience and taught me this is something I love doing." ~ Scott Bian, CEO Bian Digital

-Scott Bain discussed his entrepreneurship experience and shared how he had a lot of second-guessing during the early days of Bain Digital.
-His team and Scott carried out a lot of additional research for each project to make Bain Digital a success.
+Scott Bian discussed his entrepreneurship experience and shared how he had a lot of second-guessing during the early days of Bian Digital.
+His team and Scott carried out a lot of additional research for each project to make Bian Digital a success.
 He emphasized the importance of having a good team in the success of any entrepreneurial venture.
 Today Bain Digital is a confident and trustworthy name, with no room for any doubt in professionalism and expertise.

 The interview is an inspiring read for all entrepreneurs in general and digital marketers in particular.